mola/coding_guidelines/cxx/style_guide.md

 ### Braces

-- Opening braces should go on the same line **except for functions**.
+Opening braces should **always** go on the **same line**.
+This reduces 'wasted' line because lines with only an opening brace do not help with the readability and distort the source code in its length.

   ```cpp
   namespace foo {